 Yeah, that’s crazy.

-I took pictures of guns sold at supermarkets for my friends as they wouldn’t believe this, in Europe.
-It’s a great shame.
-You’re a great country.
+I took pictures of guns sold at supermarkets for my friends in Europe as they wouldn’t believe this.

 I think it’s crazy, too.
 And I think people hold on to the ancient times – we are talking about what things were like in the colonial days.
 This is not how it is now and I think things have to change over time, I mean they’re used not to be women’s’ vote, and women can vote now.
 They also let black people vote, and we are not talking about hundreds of years ago, we are talking about fifty years ago.
 I mean, this is recent history – it’s just that things change because times change – and the fact that people want to live as if we were in these Western days where people could walk around and shot one other because of disputes and issues, this is crazy to me.
 And this is from a so-called civilised country.
 This is my opinion.